squigg/azure-queue-laravel/README.md

 Remember to update the default queue by setting the `QUEUE_DRIVER` value in your `.env` file to `azure`.

 ## Changelog

+2018-09-04 - V5.7 - Support for Laravel 5.7 (composer dependency changes only)

 2018-02-07 - V5.6 - Switch to GA version of Microsoft Azure Storage PHP API.
 Support Laravel 5.6 (composer.json changes
 only).
 Update dev dependencies to latest versions.